IIITLucknowSWEngg/CSITTeam005/Assignment1/Stakeholders.md

 actor "Learners" as Learners
-actor "Language Experts" as LanguageExperts actor "Content Creators" as ContentCreators actor "Educational Institutions" as EduInstitutions actor "Investors or Sponsors" as Investors actor "Developers Community" as DevCommunity
+actor "Language Experts" as LanguageExperts actor "Educational Content Developers" as ContentDevelopers actor "Educational Institutions" as EduInstitutions actor "Investors or Sponsors" as Investors actor "Developers Community" as DevCommunity